irods/irods/docs/manual/installation.md

 9. negotiation_key
 10. Control Plane Port
 11. Control Plane Key
+12. Schema Validation Base URI
-12. iRODS Administrator Username
+13. iRODS Administrator Username
-13. iRODS Administrator Password
+14. iRODS Administrator Password
-14. Database Server's Hostname or IP
+15. Database Server's Hostname or IP
-15. Database Port
+16. Database Port
-16. Database Name
+17. Database Name
-17. Database User
+18. Database User
-18. Database Password
+19. Database Password

 !!!
 Note
     A default system PostgreSQL installation does not listen on a TCP port, it only listens on a local socket.
-If your PostgreSQL server is localhost, use 'localhost' for 14) above.
+If your PostgreSQL server is localhost, use 'localhost' for 15) above.

 !!!
 Note
     A default system PostgreSQL installation is configured for ident-based authentication which means the unix service account name must match the database user name.  iRODS currently assumes this is the case.